vibudh2209/D2/README.md

 # Deep Docking – Accelerate Virtual Screening by 50X

 Deep docking (D<sup>2</sup>) is a deep learning-based tool developed to accelerate docking-based virtual screening.
-In this repository you can find all what you need to screen extra-large chemical libraries such as ZINC15 database (containing >1.3 billion molecules) using your favourite docking program in 1-2 weeks depending on the resources available to you.
-By using D<sup>2</sup> we were able to screen 1.36 billion million molecules from ZINC15 using 60 CPU cores and 4 GPUs in about 2 weeks.
+In this repository you can find all what you need to screen extra-large chemical libraries such as ZINC15 database (containing >1.3 billion molecules) using your favourite docking program.
 For further information please refer to our [paper](https://www.google.com/).

 Prerequisites
 -------------

-The following are the minimal prerequisites needed for running PD2.0:
+The following are the minimal prerequisites needed for running D<sup>2</sup>:
 - Package installer for python [pip](https://pypi.org/project/pip/)
 - [Anaconda](https://www.anaconda.com/distribution/)
 - Virtual environment with python3.
 Within the environment install [rdkit](https://rdkit.readthedocs.io/en/latest/Install.html#how-to-get-conda) and wget (pip install wget)